jxcore/jxcore/doc/TESTING.md

 The command above executes basic tests from *simple* and *message* subfolders of *test* directory.

-However you can run tests also for specified folders, like:
+However, you can also run tests for specified folders, like:

     make test test-simple test-message

 Other category of tests resides in *jxcore* subfolder.
 They can be run as plain .js files, packaged or native packaged.
-Extra flags can provided as parameters - see [test/jxcore/README.md](../test/README.md) for more details.
+Extra flags can be provided as parameters - see [test/jxcore/README.md](../test/README.md) for more details.

-The following command is testing *jxcore* tests as plain .js files:
+The following command is for testing *jxcore* tests as plain .js files:

     make test test-jxcore